stAItuned/financial-sentiment-analysis/README.md

 <a name="structure"/>

 ## Structure
-The project structure consists on a **server side**, which manages the calls to the sentiment analysis model.
-The server provides a **service API** for the inference of the model.
+The project structure is based on a **server side**, which manages the calls to the sentiment analysis model, and a **client side**, that show a UI.
+The **server** provides a **service API** for the inference of the model and the extraction of news and stock data, while the **client** is developed as a platform, generated with *streamlit*, that allows the user to interact with the server side, searching the interested companies to be analyzed.

 <a name="solutions"/>